-- Click the Create icon on the side panel, and select Query Table under the Create New Table section.
+Click the + Create button on the side panel and select Query Table.

-- The SQL query editor appears.
-You can now enter your SQL query to create a new query table.
+In the page that appears, enter the required SQL query to create a new query table.

 Editing a query table

-- Open the query table and click the Edit Design button.
+Open the required query table in Edit Design mode.

-- Query tables are not a form of report.
-They should only be used as the base for creating other reports.
+Query tables are not a form of reports.
+They are a form of tables that can be used to create required reports.

-- Analytics Plus doesn't allow nested queries but it is possible to include the result of one query table in a second query table.
-As a rule of thumb, limit such operations to three queries.
-When the nesting goes beyond the third level, loading the reports created from the nested table takes a long time and in turn, affects the application performance.
-Keeping the nesting to a minimum will ensure a faster report loading time.
+Analytics Plus allows you to include the result of one query table in another query table, but you cannot add nested queries.
+As a rule of thumb, limit such operations to three queries (levels).
+When nesting goes beyond the third level, loading reports created using nested tables takes a longer time and affects application performance.